 Working with Schools

 I’m so fortunate to get the opportunity to work with school students and their dedicated teachers using Creative Education.
-Through my alter ego Dr Suzie Starfish I bring the Living Oceans into the classroom and use science, art and creative thinking to engage the students with the wonders of our underwater world.
+Through my alter ego Dr Suzie Starfish I bring the Living Oceans into the classroom and use the art of science and creative thinking to engage the students with the wonders of our underwater world.
 I like to create marine science-stories that help the students to think in colour and use their imagination, as “Logic will get you from A to B, Imagination will take your everywhere” (Albert Einstein)!
 From my experiences in the classroom its important to give students the opportunity to “Just IMAGINE!!“, which gives them a sense of curiosity, creativity and critical thinking — which I hope helps kids to think in colour and to care.

 The focus of my Living Oceans Schools Incursion Program is to use a combination of marine science and visual arts to engage with as many students as possible through CREATIVE thinking.
 Even though the incursions are tailored to the Australian Curriculum (for Science, Visual Arts, Humanities and Social Sciences) and the work plans of the class, the key themes and issues discussed are based on actual research occurring around the marine world.
 The visual storytelling is also based on my own experiences as a scientist, artitst and policy-maker, which includes real-life situations, scenarios and studies about our Living Oceans.
 It is my hope that through this creative thinking approach kids will “sea” how our choices and decisions can change the world and through these STEAM-related learning activities they have a range of tools to help in their future decision-making about our Blue Planet.